Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |Last 10 Games|

-Rockies outfielder Charlie Blackmon working on plate discipline
+Rockies outfielder Charlie Blackmon working longer counts in 2015

 |by Brandon Wise | CBSSports.com|